Have You Found Yourself Wondering If There’s a Way To Run Faster And Not Get Injured In The Process?

 Can You Be Fixed?

 Fortunately, all of these issues are fixable!
-By assessing your run, we can identify what’s going on at each joint and make changes to improve the way you move.
+By assessing your run, our Scottsdale running analysis physical therapy team can identify what’s going on at each joint and make changes to improve the way you move.
 It’s a great idea to get your running form evaluated even if you are not injured.
 Actually, especially if you’re not injured – let’s keep you that way!

 Unfortunately, however, not all running analyses are created equal.
 There are a ton of options out there these days, and it can be difficult to know how they differ and if they’re worth it.
 Here are some questions to ask before having an assessment:

 - Is a qualified movement professional doing the evaluating?
-A physical therapist would be the ideal person for this.
+Our Scottsdale running analysis physical therapy team would be ideal for this.
 Some chiropractors, personal trainers, and other providers may also have training here.

 - Is technology (an app or computer) utilized in the assessment?
 Even to the trained eye, movements can be hard to pick up in real-time.
 Slow-motion video improves the ability to pick up on subtle nuances in your movements.
 For example, if you look at the pelvic drop picture again, that’s one thing that can be super difficult to determine with just real-time video.